symfony/symfony-docs/components/serializer.rst

 The Serializer Component
 ========================

-   The Serializer Component is meant to be used to turn objects into a specific format (XML, JSON, Yaml, ...) and the other way around.
+   The Serializer component is meant to be used to turn objects into a specific format (XML, JSON, Yaml, ...) and the other way around.

-In order to do so, the Serializer Component follows the following simple schema.
+In order to do so, the Serializer component follows the following simple schema.

 .. image:: /images/components/serializer/serializer_workflow.png